 - Marsa Plaza is an urban space located in Muscat.
 The language is well-defined by numerous steps and shaded canopies.
 The canopies are made up of lightweight aluminium and are inspired by the traditional geometries of Islamic culture.
 They blur the boundaries between the interior and exteriors, thus unifying the whole complex as one.
 Canopies serve as shaded pathways and comfortable interactive spaces, inviting people of all ages even at the hottest times of the day.
 The geometric canopies form interesting patterns at different times of the day.
 The glazed façade is also protected by the canopies and a microclimate is maintained within the built structure.

 Brise soleil has been used as a prevention against overheating for ages now.
 Over time, these permanent sun-shading structures have seen various shapes and patterns in their form.
 Technology reinforced design has equipped architects to develop automated screens that adjust according to the solar angles.
-Brise soleil is one of the best passive cooling techniques which find its use in extreme climatic conditions all over the world.
+Brise soleil is one of the best passive cooling techniques which finds its use in extreme climatic conditions all over the world.
 The advancing technology has a promising future for such architectural elements in expanding their use over time.